since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 ```

 ### Compared to the Battle Master
-A Gunsmith should not be able to out-fight a fighter, but he should be able to outwit him.
-Use the Gunsmith's superiority dice to provide a flexible & creative play-style at the expense of raw power.

 In the following tables "Damage per Short Rest" represents the sum of the average marginal damage provided exclusively by superiority dice.
 Fighter 15th and 18th level assumes one battle per short rest in which the fighter is out of dice.
 The sum assumes that every attack hits.

 ##### Battle Master Maneuvers